Designing the template structure in the DocumentBuilder editor

 2.2.
 Content widgets

-Use the content widgets listed below to create the content for a template.
-Click on one of the listed links or scroll through Table 2 for detailed information on the individual content widgets.
+Use content widgets listed below to create the content for a template.
+Click on one of the links below or scroll through Table 2 for detailed information on the individual content widgets.

 Table 2.
 Content widgets in DocumentBuilder